Data Integrity Challenges in the Scope of Clinical Trials – Part 2

 Electronic Health Records

-EHRs pose regulatory challenges due to their complexity, the absence of their direct control by sponsors, Contract Research Organizations (CROs), and investigators, and the fact that they are not designed specifically for clinical research.
+EHRs pose regulatory and data integrity challenges due to their complexity, the absence of their direct control by sponsors, Contract Research Organizations (CROs), and investigators, and the fact that they are not designed specifically for clinical research.
 Unless an effective QMS is in place, the use of EHRs can also jeopardize the quality and integrity of study data, primarily for the following reasons:

 - Discrepant information and types of data entered